The Beast Below

 Particularly in the second episode, The Beast Below.
-Yes, he did show some anger once he found out the true purpose of the Starship UK and what it was doing to the beast.
+Yes, he did show some anger once he found out the true purpose of the Starship UK and what it was doing to the star whale.
 But I felt like there should have been more.
+I mean, here is the very last of a species, and a gentle creature, mind you.
+And how quickly he came to the conclusion that out of mercy he should put it in a vegetative state.
 His lack of angst over his desperate decision was disappointing.

 Also, as the 10th Doctor, for being so unforgiving with Harriett Jones when she used Torchwood to blow an alien ship out of the sky, he was a little too quick to forgive Amy for her mistake.
 Not enough scolding.
-Yes, Amy ended up deserving forgiveness, but I feel she needed to truly understand what her actions may have cost the Starship UK, the beast and the Doctor.
+Yes, Amy ended up saving the whale so she deserved forgiveness, but I feel she needed to truly understand what her actions may have cost the Starship UK, the star whale and the Doctor.

 I'm a big fan so I will still watch.
 The new storylines are very exciting, but I have to say that I hope Matt Smith grows some more in those shoes of the Doctor.